nggit/tremolo-docs/handlers.md

 * *rate* 2MiB/s is the download speed limit for each client.
 This is useful for limiting bandwidth usage as well as mitigating bandwidth hogs.
 * *buffer_size* Tremolo will always process data every chunk based on this size.

-In addition to the options above, you can even define your own options, and they will magically become available in `server['context'].options`.
+In addition to the options above, you can define arbitrary options, and they will magically become available in `server['context'].options`.

 ```python
 @app.route('/hello')